Wyoming Cowgirls sophomore Allyson Fertig named Mountain West player of the week

 People are also reading…

-The Cowgirls, currently in a three-way tie for second in the MW standings, host Nevada and 6:30 p.m.
+The Cowgirls, currently in a three-way tie for second in the MW standings, host Nevada at 6:30 p.m.
 Thursday at the Arena-Auditorium and will close the regular season against Colorado State on Saturday.